 What Causes A Cocaine Overdose?

-A cocaine overdose can happen to any cocaine abuser, at any time.
-An overdose may even happen from one dose, to a first time or chronic drug abuser alike.
+A cocaine overdose can happen to any cocaine user, at any time.
+An overdose may even happen from one dose, to a first time or chronic drug user alike.

 A large number of cocaine overdoses happen during binges.
 As a person uses this drug in a back-to-back dosing manner, their body cannot metabolize the drug fast enough.
 This causes the cocaine to build up to toxic and deadly levels within their body.

 A cocaine overdose causes a person’s central nervous system to become far too stimulated.
 As the CNS goes into overdrive, critical life support systems speed up to the point where the body can no longer keep up.
 When this happens, blood pressure, breathing, heart and temperature rates all climb.